StarpTech/fay/README.md

 ## Best practice

 In order to produce reproducible results try to avoid downloading external resources you can't control and executing javascript.
 You can inline images and styles in the document.
-Use the options `offline=true` and `javaScriptEnabled=false` to enforce that.
+Use the options `offline=true` and `javascript=false` to enforce that.
 Fonts can be embedded in the docker image to make them accesible to the chromium browser.

 ## Credits